40 Best Ways to Jumpstart Your Career

 Your clothes, like the way you carry yourself, broadcast who you are and who you aspire to be.
 A few years ago, I met my boss for the first time.
 I owned three suits.
 One had a nice label, and that’s what I wore to create my first impression.
 Today, my wardrobe is worth more than my second car, and I still rely on my clothes to make an impact on others.
 Give up what you need to give up, lay down as much cash as required, and look better than you should.
 It will pay off faster than any other investment you can make.

-All the crap your colleague has taken from the boss has trickled into their head and made them rancid.
+All the toxic stuff your colleague has taken from the boss has trickled into their head and made them rancid.
 Leading such a person back into the world of decent people begins with a simple gesture: Say hello.
-You’d be amazed at how much it’s appreciated by people freezing their asses off in the corporate tundra.
+You’d be amazed at how much it’s appreciated by people freezing in the corporate tundra.
 You might also buy them lunch or a drink.
 If all else fails, implement the cold shoulder.
 It’s remarkable how nice people become when you throw the Golden Rule at them.

 Tactfully employ the company dress code when you need to

 Apply the strategy diplomats use when they’re engaged in a conflict: Involve a neutral third party.
 In this case, that means human resources.
-Ask them to create a memo about standards of dress and, unless you like discrimination lawsuits, distribute it to all employees, male and female.
+Ask them to create a memo about standards of dress (fellas: that means ties when investors are in town) and, unless you like discrimination lawsuits, distribute it to all employees, male and female.
 If you work for a small company that has no HR department, you’ll just have to write the memo yourself.
 Be sure to phrase it in an informational, non-confrontational way.
-Then again, if you’re friendly with anyone else in the secretarial pool, ask that person to talk to her for you.
-Sisterhood can be a powerful force, brother.

 Become more comfortable delegating tasks